Install Canton¶

 Note

-By default, the node will initialise itself automatically using the identity commands Topology Administration.
-As a result, the node will create the necessary keys and topology transactions and will initialise itself using the name used in the configuration file.
+By default, the node will initialize itself automatically using the identity commands Topology Administration.
+As a result, the node will create the necessary keys and topology transactions and will initialize itself using the name used in the configuration file.
 Please consult the identity management section for further information.

 Canton distinguishes static from dynamic configuration.

-• Dynamic configuration are items such as Daml archives (DARs), domain connections or parties.
+- Dynamic configuration are items such as Daml archives (DARs), sync domain connections, or parties.
 All such changes are effected through console commands (or the administration APIs).

-If you don’t know how to connect to domains, onboard parties or provision Daml code, please read the getting started guide.
+If you don’t know how to connect to sync domains, onboard parties, or provision Daml code, please read the getting started guide.

 Your participant node is now ready to connect to other participants to form a distributed ledger.
-The connection is facilitated by a synchronization domain, which is formed by three separate processes:
+The connection is facilitated by a sync domain, which is formed by three separate processes:

-• a domain manager, which is responsible to verify the validity of topology changes (distributed configuration changes) before they are distributed on the domain
+- a sync domain manager, which is responsible for verifying the validity of topology changes (distributed configuration changes) before they are distributed on the sync domain

 These nodes don’t store any ledger data, but just facilitate the communication between the participants.

-In order to set up a synchronization domain, you need to decide what kind of driver you want to use for the sequencer.
-Drivers are provided for different infrastructures types.
+In order to set up a sync domain, you need to decide what kind of driver you want to use for the sequencer.
+Drivers are provided for different infrastructure types.
 These drivers have different levels of fidelity in terms of trust and performance.
 Your current options are the following:

 In the near future, there will also be a native Canton BFT driver (which will be used for the Canton Network).

-The simplest way to run a synchronization domain is to use the embedded configuration which runs all three processes in a single node.
-Using the same storage (but different database name) as configured for the participant node, you can start the domain using:
+The simplest way to run a sync domain is to use the embedded configuration which runs all three processes in a single node.
+Using the same storage (but different database name) as configured for the participant node, you can start the sync domain using:

 ./bin/canton -c config/domain.conf

-If you are using Daml Enterprise, you can start the domain processes as separate microservices:
+If you are using Daml Enterprise, you can start the sync domain processes as separate microservices:

 ./bin/canton daemon -c config/[mediator|sequencer|manager].conf